codesandbox/sandpack/website/docs/docs/community.md

 ### Collaboration

-Sandpack brings the development experience from CodeSandbox closer to the content of your website, giving you a fully live coding experience in the browser.
-We believe that getting live coding experience should not be harder than this.

 With Sandpack, you're always one click away from opening a sandpack in CodeSandbox.
 This way, you can easily share bug reports, provide feedback on someone’s else sandpack, or fork your changes behind a unique URL.

 ### Empowerment